How to do a Patent Search Yourself? – A Patent Search Tutorial

-Even if you are going to do a patent search for the first time and have only accumulated knowledge of patent searching from this guide, you will easily use Espacenet Advanced Search feature.
+Even if you are going to do a patent search for the first time and have only accumulated knowledge of patent searching from this guide, you will easily use Espacenet’s Advanced Search feature.
 You can open Espacenet Advanced Search from the left-hand side column.
 The below screenshot will help you:

 On clicking, you will be presented with a screen like below.
 I believe now you identify these search fields very well.
 It’s an advanced version of USPTO’s quick search.
-The difference is that USPTO’s Quick Search offers two fields and you can enter one query in each, whereas here you have multiple search fields and you can enter upto 10 keywords in single fields.
+The difference is that USPTO’s Quick Search offers two fields and you can enter one query in each, whereas here you have multiple search fields and you can enter up to 10 keywords in single fields.

 Espacenet Classification Search

-Espacenet classification search helps you browse the CPC scheme to find classification code that might be relevant to your search.
+Espacenet classification search helps you browse the CPC scheme to find a classification code that might be relevant to your search.
 You can then use that class in your smart or advanced search to get relevant results faster.

-To conduct a design patent search on WIPO, head over to this link: Click Here.
-And you will be presented with the below screen.
+To conduct a design patent search on WIPO, head over to this link: Click Here, and you will be presented with the below screen.

-You can see three different fields and a small drop-down icon which opens a small list (marked in red numerals).
+You can see three different fields and a small drop-down icon that opens a small list (marked in red numerals).
 The first field Products allows you to search for a design patent by entering a keyword, product name, etc. which you feel could be in the title of a design patent.

 Like patents, design patents are also classified into different classes.
 The Locarno Classification which is considered as the international classification for industrial design is CPC of a design patent (metaphor).
 You can access the classification from here: Locarno Classification.
-You can change the classification from the small drop down icon.
+You can change the classification from the small drop-down icon.

-Also, you need not go to the classification link I provided above to check in which class your design patent may be falling in.
+Also, you need not go to the classification link I provided above to check which class your design patent may be falling in.
 You will find an icon next to the Design Field (encircled blue).
 On clicking you will be presented with a screen like the one below:

-Enter the description of design patent you want to search and click on the search icon.
+Enter the description of the design patent you want to search and click on the search icon.
 A table will open beneath the box from where you can select the code.
 Click on the yellow highlighted area in the above screenshot to add that class into your search field.

-Authored By: Nitin Balodi, Team Lead, Market Research and Gaurav Sahni, Team Lead, Patent Search
+Authored By: Nitin Balodi, Team Lead, Market Research, and Gaurav Sahni, Team Lead, Patent Search

 What is next?
 Well, as you have just gone through a crash course, here is another guide that will help you conduct a comprehensive search: Click to read Google Patent Search Guide.